pbn107/daily-pennsylvanian-basic-scraper/README.md

+# Changes made to the Scraper

+I changed the scraper to extract the daily Pennsylvania podcast headlines.
+The motivation behind this modification is that the podcast headlines often reflect trending topics and discussions.
+By analyzing these headlines, one can gain insights into current events, popular opinions, and emerging trends within the region.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).